Bitcoin Loans: Your Guide

 Where to Get a Bitcoin Loan

 Nexo was created in 2018 and has grown to be one of the leading platforms for lending Bitcoin and other cryptocurrencies.
-It has 33 supported cryptocurrencies and aims to create banking services based entirely on digital assets.
+It has a 35 that supports cryptocurrencies and aims to create banking services based entirely on digital assets.

-The platform claims to have military-grade security and follows up that claim with third-party audits and a $375 million insurance fund.
+The platform claims to have military-grade security and backs up that claim with third-party audits and a $775 million insurance fund.
 It's safe to say it is one of the most secure Bitcoin lending platforms available.